perkzen/computer_store/README.md

 ### `npm install`

-installs all necessary node packages for the project.
+Installs all necessary node packages for the project.

 ### `npm start`